 It has separate profiles for running, hiking and swimming and a couple of other activities, we are particularly concerned with swimming.
 It offers two modes: pool and open water swimming.
 The watch can track distance, pace, stroke count/rate, stroke distance, swim efficiency (swolf), calories.

 Though the watch has built in heart rate tracker, you can also attach external HRM to improve accuracy.

 Many smartwatch and health features go into the mix to make it an attractive option for a wide audience.
-(Garmin pay, smartphone notifications, sleep and stress tracking).
-But like always, Garmin has remained focused on practical features rather than on bells and whistles (flashy display, standalone calling and Voice assistant).
+(Garmin pay, smartphone notifications, sleep, and stress tracking).
+But like always, Garmin has remained focused on practical features rather than on bells and whistles (flashy display, standalone calling, and Voice assistant).

 The smartwatch is rugged to the core.
-In fact, Fenix 6 series is considered the gold standard of ruggedness and durability in smartwatch industry.
+In fact, Fenix 6 series is considered the gold standard of ruggedness and durability in the smartwatch industry.
 Come hell or (salt) water, the watch can take anything without breaking except for breaking the bank.

 As per Apple’s recommendation, its smartwatches can be used in shallow water activities but not for scuba diving and water skiing.
 So swimming in a pool or ocean (read Salt-water) won’t damage your Apple watch.
 A lot of surfers also use Apple watches safely while riding the waves.
 The water-resistance level of Apple watches may change or lessen over time

 While you can use any Apple Watch from Series 3 to Series 6, we have added here the best Apple Watch for you.
 Keep in mind, Apple Watch only connects to an IOS device.

 Apart from swimming, the Apple Watch Series 6 also track surfing.
 You will have to install premium third-party apps for it (Dawn Patrol and Surfline).
 The app gives in-depth surf report and tidal data.